docutils/docutils/sandbox/docbook/examples/report2/report.rst

    :height: 2.6in
    :width: 5.73in
    :alt: Shipping Rate, 2010
+   :name: shipping-graph

    Units shipped per hour over weeks, with a trend line.
 The first decline occurred during week 31, at the start of August, when ZFC had to close down PANDA stations to install SLAM lines.
-The second decline, in the shaded area, occurred during the cutover. _`shipping-graph`
+The second decline, in the shaded area, occurred during the cutover.

 Here are the other processes, compared with the previous year, included for completeness.